jira airtable integration logo

 3. Access is limited.
 The sync is tied to the user who created it.
 So if the user leaves your organization or their permissions change, the sync will stop working.

-4. Custom fields do not work.
-According to a response from Airtable on their community board (and based on their own documentation), the Jira Airtable integration doesn’t support custom fields, meaning you’re limited in what you can sync from Jira.
+4. Custom fields often don’t work.
+According to a response from Airtable on their community board (and based on their own documentation), the Jira Airtable integration doesn’t support all custom fields.
+Airtable’s two-way sync only supports custom fields based on Jira’s built-in field types.

 5. Choose your settings wisely.
 When you set up a sync, you should choose filters that won’t change.
 Otherwise when a filter’s conditions change in Jira, the records that don’t match anymore get deleted – along with any changes or additions you made in Airtable.